Mauricio Isla

-Isla has earned over 130 caps for Chile since his debut in 2007, and represented the nation in two FIFA World Cups (in 2010 and 2014) as well as five Copa América tournaments (in 2011, 2015, 2016, 2019 and 2021), winning the 2015 and 2016 editions.
+Isla has earned over 140 caps for Chile since his debut in 2007, and represented the nation in two FIFA World Cups (in 2010 and 2014) as well as six Copa América tournaments (in 2011, 2015, 2016, 2019, 2021 and 2024), winning the 2015 and 2016 editions.

 Club career

 Early years

 As a child, Isla was with Huracán de Maipo from Buin.
 Next, he started in the youth ranks of Universidad Católica in 1999 as a forward.
 However his lack of height caused him to switch positions to defender, as U Católica lacked quality youth defenders.
 Isla played well enough in the new position to earn a call-up to the first team in 2006, but never played an official match and in 2007, coach José del Solar sent him back to the youth team.

 Udinese

 Isla had a notable performance during the summer of 2007 in the 2007 FIFA U-20 World Cup in Canada and was thereafter signed by Udinese of the Serie A in Italy on a five-year contract.
 He can both defend and attack and has been known to turn innocent possession-based games into quick-paced counter-attacks with ease.
 His technique is well accompanied by a surprising pace and stamina.

 Isla made his professional debut on 19 December 2007 versus Palermo in the Coppa Italia.
 On 8 March 2008, Isla played his first game as a starter in Serie A also against Palermo, a game which ended in a 1–1 draw.
 After the departure of Simone Pepe, Isla often played as a right wing-back in a 3–5–2 formation during Udinese's 2010–11 Serie A campaign, due to a long-term injury to Dušan Basta.
 In that season, he was instrumental in helping Udinese finish fourth, thus gaining qualification to the 2011–12 UEFA Champions League play-off round.